 We all get the occasional cut or scrape.
 You may burn your fingers or arm when cooking dinner or get a bug bite in the summertime.
 For most of us, these are simply a nuisance; even if they’re painful for a time, we know they will go away and our skin will heal.
 But for those with psoriasis, these skin irritations can trigger a new psoriasis site.

 The Koebner phenomenon occurs when psoriasis plaques form at the site of a skin injury where psoriasis wasn’t present before.
 It is named after Dr. Heinrich Koebner, who noticed this phenomenon in the 19th century.
 Any skin injury that damages the dermis, which is the layer of skin below the surface, can cause psoriasis plaques to form.
 About one-fourth of individuals with psoriasis experience the Koebner phenomenon at some time, according to a report published in the Journal of Medicine and Life in 2014.

 Causes of the Koebner Phenomenon

-Scrapes and cuts that do not penetrate below the top layer of the skin do not cause additional lesions to appear.
-However, if the skin irritation damages the dermis, the layer directly below the top layer of skin, you can develop new lesions.
+Scrapes and cuts that do not penetrate below the top layer of the skin usually do not cause additional lesions to appear.
+However, if the skin irritation damages the dermis, the layer directly below the top layer of skin, you might develop new lesions.
 Any type of skin injury can cause this including;

 - Burns (including chemical burns and sunburns)